Employment Contract: Key Clauses

-Employers in Ontario should require employees to sign an employment contract before starting work.
+Employers in Ontario (and all of Canada) should require employees to sign an employment contract before starting work.
 These agreements usually define the employee’s earnings, the employer’s policies, restrictive covenants such as non-competition or non-solicitation clauses and, most importantly, what happens in the event of termination.

 Here are some of the most important clauses to include in an employment contract: